-For NetDMR, the person(s) viewing, editing, signing and submitting the DMRs will need to register for a new account managed by the EPA Region 5.
+For NetDMR, the person(s) viewing, editing, signing and submitting the DMRs will need to register (if not already done so) for a new account managed by the EPA Region 5.
 Facility or permittee staff responsible for signing and submitting DMRs on behalf of an organization; A request for signatory privilege requires submission of a Subscriber Agreement to EPA Region 5.
 Additionally, Delegated Responsible Officials must be delegated by the Responsible Official, either on-line using NetDMR, or on a paper delegation form provided by EPA.
 For more information and guidance on NetDMR, please view the following web page: https://netdmr.zendesk.com/home

 2.2.3 DMRs submitted using NetDMR shall be submitted to EPA, Region 5 by the 21st day of the month (April, July, October, January) following the quarter for which the monitoring was completed.
-DMRs submitted on paper must include the original signed DMR form and submitted as specified in Part I.E.2.1 above.

-Regardless of the submission method, a paper copy of the submitted EPA 3320-1 DMR shall be maintained onsite for records retention purposes (see Part II.C.5).
+A paper copy of the submitted EPA 3320-1 DMR shall be maintained onsite for records retention purposes (Part II.C.4).
 For NetDMR users, view and print the DMR from the Submission Report Information page after each original or revised DMR is submitted.
-For submittals on paper, make a copy of the completed paper form after it is signed by a Responsible Official or a Delegated Responsible Official.